 What is DOT 4 Brake Fluid?

 DOT 4 brake fluids are glycol ether-based and have an addition of borate esters, which improves their performance.
-Some of the things that the borate esters improve are the wet and dry boiling points.
-DOT 4 brake fluid has a higher and more stable boiling point compared to DOT 3.
-However, when it begins to absorb water, the boiling point falls more rapidly than the DOT 3 brake fluid.
+Some of the properties that borate esters improve include wet- and dry-boiling points.
+DOT 4 brake fluid has a higher, more stable boiling point than DOT 3.
+However, when it begins to absorb water, the boiling point falls more rapidly than that of the DOT 3 brake fluid.

-DOT 4 should have a minimum wet boiling point of 155°C and a minimum dry boiling point of 230°according to the set standards.
-Use the DOT 4 brake system only if it is a preference for your brake system or if the car manufacturer has specified so.
+DOT 4 should have a minimum wet boiling point of 155°C and a minimum dry boiling point of 230 °C, according to the set standards.
+Use the DOT 4 brake system only if it is your preferred brake fluid or if the car manufacturer has specified it.
 You are advised not to use this brake fluid for lower or upper-grade vehicles.

-It is recommended to change the DOT 4 brake system every two years to maintain the maximum safety and performance of the brake system.
-The lifetime of the brake system reduces when water contaminates it.
+It is recommended to replace the DOT 4 brake system every 2 years to maintain maximum safety and performance.
+The lifetime of the brake system is reduced when water contaminates it.
 DOT 4 brake fluid absorbs moisture through the brake hoses.
 The brake fluid heats up as you continue to use the brake system.

 The boiling point of the brake fluids will decrease as they continue to absorb water from the air.
-If you fail to change brake fluids regularly, the wheel cylinders and master cylinder rubber parts will start corroding.
-You can mix DOT 4 with DOT 3 and DOT 5.1 without reducing performance or causing damage to the braking system since they are glycol-based.
+If you fail to change brake fluid regularly, the wheel cylinders and master cylinder rubber parts will start to corrode.
+You can mix DOT 4, DOT 3, and DOT 5.1 without reducing performance or damaging the braking system, since they are glycol-based.

 However, even if it is safe to mix them professionally, I would not advise you to combine them.
-DOT 4 is an alternative to DOT 3 but not the other way round.
-Make sure that you have flushed out all the brake fluid from the brake system before you fill the reservoir with another type of brake fluid.
-This brake fluid can withstand temperatures as much as 311 degrees and has a viscosity of 1800 at 40 F.
+DOT 4 is an alternative to DOT 3, but not the other way round.
+Make sure you have flushed all the brake fluid from the system before you fill the reservoir with another type of brake fluid.
+This brake fluid can withstand temperatures up to 311 degrees and has a viscosity of 1800 at 40 F.

 What is DOT 5 Brake Fluid?

-DOT 5 brake fluids are silicon fluid, and it is used in most modern cars.
-It is more expensive compared to others since it has a high bylining point.
+DOT 5 brake fluids are silicone-based and are used in most modern cars.
+It is more expensive than others because it has a high byline point.
 It has a dry boiling temperature of 356 degrees.
-Most of the new brake rotors are thin and small, and thus they disperse a lot of heat.
+Most new brake rotors are thin and small, so they dissipate a lot of heat.
 This silicon-based brake fluid is ideal for this type of car since it can withstand high temperatures.

 A DOT 5 brake fluid does not absorb moisture, and it does not cause any harm to painted surfaces.
 This brake fluid acts as a weather barrier to the brake system.
-DOT 5 can replace DOT 3 and DOT 4, but you should not mix it with any of the other brake fluids.
+DOT 5 can replace DOT 3 and DOT 4, but you should not mix it with any other brake fluid.
 Silicon-based brake systems are more difficult to bleed.

-However, once they bleed, a brake system filled with DOT 5 brake fluid will resist rust better and also stay for a longer period than other formulations.
+However, once they bleed, a brake system filled with DOT 5 brake fluid will resist rust better and remain effective longer than other formulations.
 This brake fluid is also lighter in cold temperatures.
 It weighs around 900 at 40 F. The viscosity of DOT 5 is much more stable in extreme temperatures.
-It is ideal and can be used in most external boots, and it is also compatible with all components of standard brakes.
+It is ideal, can be used with most external boots, and is compatible with all components of standard brakes.

 DOT 5 brake fluids also have some drawbacks.
 It expands significantly when hot, and the additives can vaporize at moderate temperatures, thus increasing the spongy feel.
-This fluid is incompatible with systems that have used glycol-based fluids before unless you flash it and have the seal replaced.
+This fluid is incompatible with systems that have used glycol-based fluids before, unless you flash it and have the seal replaced.
 It is also not compatible with anti-lock brakes because the silicone fluids are more viscous.
-Unlike glycol fluids that start compressing when they near their boiling points, silicone brake fluids begin to compress when it gets to 300-350 degrees Fahrenheit.
+Unlike glycol fluids, which start compressing as they near their boiling points, silicone brake fluids begin to compress at 300-350 degrees Fahrenheit.

 What is DOT 5.1 Brake Fluid?

 Most people think that DOT 5.1 is a modification of DOT 5, but that is not the case.
-DOT 5.1 is silicone-based, and it is a combination of borate ester and polyalkylene glycol ether.
+DOT 5.1 is silicone-based and is a combination of a borate ester and a polyalkylene glycol ether.
 DOT 5.1 brake fluid sustains more heat than other DOT brake fluids without any mushy feelings.
-It can withstand higher dry and wet boiling temperatures and provides superior performance over all the other DOT brake fluids.
+It can withstand higher dry and wet boiling temperatures and provides superior performance compared to all other DOT brake fluids.
 You can mix it with all the glycol-based brake fluids, but it is not compatible with DOT 5.

 This fluid has a dry boiling temperature of around 275 Degrees Celsius, which is higher than that of a racing fluid.
 Another advantage of DOT 5.1 is that it is convertible with rubber formulations.
-It is also congenial with DOT 3 and DOT 4.
-It is, therefore, easy to make an upgrade from the other DOT 3 and DOT 4.
+It is also compatible with DOT 3 and DOT 4.
+It is therefore easy to upgrade from DOT 3 and DOT 4.

 On the downside, DOT 5.1 will absorb water, it eats paints, and it is also more expensive than DOT 3 and DOT 4.
 This brake fluid is also challenging to find in some auto parts stores.
-The brake fluid is not compatible with DOT 5, and you should never mix it for any reason.
+The brake fluid is not compatible with DOT 5; you should never mix it with DOT 5 for any reason.

 DOT 3 vs. DOT 4 Brake Fluid: Which One Is The Better Brake Fluid?

-DOT 3 brake fluid is a more popular type of brake fluid for cars and trucks.
-It is low-cost and a standard option for average cars where the driver is not likely to engage in vigorous braking actions.
+DOT 3 brake fluid is a more popular choice for cars and trucks.
+It is low-cost and a standard option for average cars, where the driver is unlikely to engage in vigorous braking.
 DOT 4 is also gaining popularity due to its compatibility with traction control and anti-lock braking systems.
-It is ideal for police and racing cars that need vigorous braking to use mush regularly.
+It is ideal for police and racing cars that need vigorous braking and can use it regularly.
 Below are some other differences between the DOT 3 and DOT 4:

 01. Chemical Structure

-The chemical components in DOT 3 vs. DOT 4 have a slight difference.
+The chemical components in DOT 3 and DOT 4 differ slightly.
 DOT 3 is made by blending polyalkylene and ether, while DOT 4 is a mixture of borate and glycol.
-The glycol ether holds quite well in wet and hot conditions, which makes it a perfect choice for regular vehicles.
-DOT 4, on the other hand, has a high tolerance to water and is stable under high temperatures.
+The glycol ether holds up well in wet, hot conditions, making it a perfect choice for regular vehicles.
+DOT 4, on the other hand, has a high water tolerance and is stable at high temperatures.

 02. Boiling Point

 The major difference between DOT 3 and DOT 4 fluids is their boiling points.
-DOT 3 has a lower boiling point, and thus it assimilates water more easily.
-It, therefore, boils faster when put under rough and hard braking, and this could damage the braking systems.
+DOT 3 has a lower boiling point and thus absorbs water more readily.
+It therefore boils faster under rough, hard braking, which could damage the braking system.
 DOT 4 has a higher boiling point.
-It is an alternative to DOT 3 brake fluid, but the latter cannot be used in place of the former.
+It is an alternative to DOT 3 brake fluid, but DOT 3 cannot be used in place of it.

 03. Boiling Capacity

 DOT 3 brake fluid has a great dry and wet boiling capacity.
-It means that it will still work better when exposed to open air and water compared to DOT 4.
-DOT 4 braking fluid, on the other hand, has a better dry boiling capacity, but its wet boiling capacity is not very good.
+It means it will still work better when exposed to open air and water than DOT 4.
+DOT 4 braking fluid, on the other hand, has a better dry boiling point but a poor wet boiling point.

 Difference between DOT 3, DOT 4, and DOT 5 Brake Fluids